cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

 Now I had a TypeScript config, I used this in my existing React app as a first step to converting it.

-First up I created a new git branch `git checkout -b convert-to-TypeScript`for my work - just in case it goes horribly wrong and I need to revert some or all of it.

-And now I could swop out the TypeScript config into the React app config, and work through the errors until the app compiles:
+First up I created a new git branch `git checkout -b convert-to-TypeScript`for my work.
+Now I could replace the React app config with the TypeScript config, and work through the errors until the app compiles:

 * copy over all the ts files e.g. `tsconfig.json`
 * copy over the scripts and dependencies into `package.json`